agorf/dyndns53/README.md

 # dyndns53

-Run your own [dynamic DNS][] service with [Amazon Route 53][]. dyndns53 updates a domain of your choice with the public IP address of the machine it runs on.
+dyndns53 lets you run your own [dynamic DNS][] service with [Amazon Route 53][] by updating a domain of your choice with the public IP address of the machine it runs on.

 [dynamic DNS]: https://en.wikipedia.org/wiki/Dynamic_DNS
 [Amazon Route 53]: https://aws.amazon.com/route53/